-The compensation that a REALTOR® receives typically comes from the Seller’s proceeds of a transaction.
-In other words, there is no cost for a buyer to use a REALTOR® in a traditional REALTOR®/Buyer relationship.
-In a Buyer agency agreement, there may be some cost to the Buyer, but even these agreements are usually worded so that the REALTOR® is compensated from the Seller.
+The compensation that a REALTOR® representing a buyer receives typically comes from the listing brokerage.
+In other words, there is no direct cost for a buyer to use a REALTOR® in a traditional REALTOR®/Buyer relationship.
+In some circumstances there may be a small cost to the Buyer, but even in these circumstances the total payable amount would not likely be due directly from the buyer as additional funds but rather incorporated into the purchase price of the property.

-Yes, if that other company is a member of Multiple Listing Service® (MLS®) – which most real estate companies are.
-For Sale By Owner (FSBO) properties are not always listed on MLS so a REALTOR® may not be able to provide information regarding them without making more inquiries.
-However, with a Buyer Representation Agreement, your REALTOR® will be able to help you purchase a FSBO.
+Yes, as a part of the REALTOR® cooperation policy (RCP) all agents are ethically bound to work with each other and for their clients.
+Self-Represented parties (SRP) may choose to not list their property on MLS so a REALTOR® may not be able to provide information regarding them without making more inquiries.
+However, with a Buyer Representation Agreement, your REALTOR® will be able to help you purchase any home.

 You should contact your REALTOR® and not the property owner or the REALTOR® listing the property.
-Having the address or the MLS number is very helpful and will assist your REALTOR® in gathering information regarding the property.
+Having the address, and the agent who has the property listed or even better, the MLS number is very helpful and will assist your REALTOR® in gathering information regarding the property.

-A REALTOR® will need any type of information regarding the property you are looking for that is important to you.
-For example, number of bedrooms, garage size, price, location and number of bathrooms are common criteria.
+A REALTOR® will need important personal documents including your driver’s license, place of employment, job title, some of your banking information (for deposits), an understanding of your personal financial situation, your email address, and your phone number.
+You will also need to specify any type of information regarding the property you are looking for that is important to you.
+For example, number of bedrooms, garage size, price, location, and number of bathrooms are common criteria.
 Other considerations include the school district, type of home (two storey, bungalow, etc.) and room sizes.
 Keep in mind that a search that is too specific may narrow your list of properties too much while one that is too broad may give you more properties to look at than you have time to go through!

 When purchasing real estate, a REALTOR® can be an invaluable resource if you remember your responsibilities: